 - Join in the fun & conversation in The Merry Messy Moms Show Facebook group

 Allison Robertson is an Integrative Nutrition Health Coach.
-She helps busy and stressed women in their fourties address sugar and carb cravings so they can lose weight.
+She helps busy, and stressed women in their forties address sugar and carb cravings so they can lose weight.
 Allison spent nearly her entire life looking for the next best diet that would help her solve her addiction to sugar and carbs.
 This food obsession led to her having an unhealthy relationship with food.
-Once she learned that willpower and more self-discipline wasn’t going to solve her food problems, she started taking a different approach.
+Once she learned that willpower and more self-discipline weren’t going to solve her food problems, she started taking a different approach.

 Allison’s Unhealthy Relationship with Food Began in Childhood

-She was overweight as a child and all sorts of issues come with that!
+She was overweight as a child, and all sorts of issues come with that!
 She became more conscious of what she was eating as she got older.
-She sees now that she had a terrible relationship with food.
-She discovered exercise in college for improving her mood and losing weight.
+She sees now that she has a terrible relationship with food.
+She discovered exercise in college to improve her mood and lose weight.

 Her Relationship with Food Really Changed as a Mom

 She didn’t want her kids to grow up with the same relationship with food and her body that she had.
-She really changed the way she was feeding her family.
+She really changed the way she fed her family.
 She became the Detective Mom like so many of us become in order to give our children the best.

-She wished she had a health coach back then, but she started off researching about processed foods and it evolved into having a healthy relationship with food and her body, and not just about food.
+She wished she had a health coach back then, but she started off researching processed foods, and it evolved into having a healthy relationship with food and her body, and not just about food.

 As Moms, We are Usually In Charge of the Food

-So as moms, it’s easier to to think about food all of the time because in general, we are in charge of that in our households and so food is on our mind a lot.
+So as moms, it’s easier to think about food all of the time because, in general, we are in charge of that in our households, and so food is on our minds a lot.

-This can lead to us overeating and becoming grazers as we fix food for our kids throughout the day.
+This can lead to our overeating and becoming grazers as we fix food for our kids throughout the day.
 She feels like this can kind of create an underlying food obsession.

 Weight Affected by Genetics

-Allison also found that for her, there was a genetic component to her struggle with food as her mom was overweight all of her life and her health did not end well.
-She grew up with the junk food and a healthy lifestyle was not modeled for her.
+Allison also found that for her there was a genetic component to her struggle with food as her mom was overweight all of her life, and her health did not end well.
+She grew up with junk food, and a healthy lifestyle was not modeled for her.

 Hormones – Cortisol & Insulin & Weight Gain